-The Planning Services Department protects the Town's rural character through planning, review of developmental proposals, maintaining and periodically updating the Town's Comprehensive Plan and Unified Land Development Code.
+The Planning Services Department protects the Town's rural character through planning and review of developmental proposals, maintaining the Town's Comprehensive Plan, and maintaining the Unified Land Development Code.
 Planning functions are outsourced to The Mellgren Planning Group (TMPG.)
 The Planning Department's services include assisting residents in determining how their property may be used or developed; explaining platting requirements; processing public hearing items that include land use plan amendments, re-zonings, plats, waivers of plat, site plans, and variances.

-The Planning Department also provides liaison services to the Comprehensive Plan Advisory Board (CPAB) and provides professional input and testimony to the Town Council concerning planning and development matters.
+The Planning Department also provides liaison services to the Comprehensive Plan Advisory Board (CPAB,) and provides professional input and testimony to the Town Council concerning planning and development matters.
 The department administers and maintains the Unified Land Development Code and Comprehensive Plan, the latter of which addresses Future Land Use, Housing, Transportation, Recreation and Open Space, Conservation, Utilities, Public School/Institutional Facilities, Intergovernmental Coordination, and Capital Improvements.
-TMPG regularly coordinates the Town's efforts with the Town Attorney's office, and serves as the Town's representative on the Broward County School Board Staff Working Group.
+TMPG regularly coordinates the Town's efforts with the Town Attorney's office.